With Love, Katie.

 Your body is beautifully designed to keep you safe.
 When you’re under stress—whether it’s from rushing, overthinking, emotional pressure, or even hidden inflammation—your body releases cortisol, the main stress hormone.

 Mind and body- we are connected, you are connected.
-There are a few things you can do from today to make sure you will keep your cortisol levels at their normal range:
+There are a few things you can do from today to make sure you will keep your cortisol levels at their normal range, but we will get into details later.

 - have a nourishing breakfast after waking up

-- do not start with coffee your day, and do not drink a lot of coffees
+- do not start your day with coffee, and do not drink a lot of coffee

 - try matcha instead of a third coffee